AMID Logo

 Businesses operating with loading docks should expect regular pickup by an LTL transportation company.

 Smaller businesses without loading docks should be aware of some limitations in LTL freight.
-LTL freight is mostly designed for cargo pickups at commercial facilities with loading docks.
+LTL freight is mainly designed for cargo pickups at commercial facilities with loading docks.
 There will be only one pickup driver in your pickup.
-LTL drivers may refuse to handle multiple shipping boxes, as it is not part of their job to move multiple items.
-You may request a liftgate on a pickup of heavy items.
+LTL drivers may refuse to handle multiple shipping boxes, as moving numerous items is not part of their job.
+You may request a liftgate to pick up heavy items.
 Ordering liftgate pickup trucks is subject to an added cost of about $100 per pickup and is not always available.
 Therefore, please be prepared for a pickup.
-You may need to call the LTL company's dispatcher to discuss and conduct your pickup conditions in advance.
+You may need to call the LTL dispatcher to discuss and conduct your pickup conditions in advance.

-If your order is not ready for pickup on the scheduled day, please call the LTL company dispatcher in advance.
-Otherwise, an attempt pickup charge may be added to your shipping cost.
+If your order is not ready for pickup on the scheduled day, please inform the LTL company dispatcher.
+Otherwise, an attempt to pickup charge may be added to your shipping cost.

 When calling, refer to your pickup reference number.
 It is in our shipping instructions.
 Get a new pickup reference number.
 Inform us without delay.
 No changes in your LTL bill of lading are required.
 Use the same LTL bill of lading that you received with our shipping instructions.

-3. Cargo self-delivered to a Line-Haul terminal may need a temporary palletizing.
+3. Cargo self-delivered to a Line-Haul terminal may need temporary palletizing.

 If you self-delivered a shipping order to a line haul freight terminal for the transfer to an ocean freight carrier's terminal (CFS), and your boxes are not palletized, then you should be prepared to deal with palletizing with the Line-Haul terminal.